integrations/terraform-provider-github/website/docs/r/branch.html.markdown

 $ terraform import github_branch.terraform terraform:main
 ```

-Importing github branch into an instnaces object (when using a for each block to manage multiple branches)
+Importing github branch into an instance object (when using a for each block to manage multiple branches)

 ```
 $ terraform import github_branch.terraform["terraform"] terraform:main